Muslim Journeys: Bridging Cultures Bookshelf & Let's Talk About It: Spring 2014 Let's Talk About It

 Thursday, April 10th @ 5pm

-Dr. Barbara LeSavoy, director of The College at Brockport Women and Gender Studies Program, will present on the book Dreams of Trespass.
+Dr. Barbara LeSavoy, director of SUNY Brockport Women and Gender Studies Program, will present on the book Dreams of Trespass.

 Author Fatima Mernissi recounts her experiences and observations as a precocious young girl living in the harem, acutely aware of the many sacred frontiers she is forbidden to cross—the barriers between men and women and between Muslims and Christians, the threshold separating one room from another or the interior of the house from the street outside.